gayverjr/pyemap/docs/graph_mining/algorithms/mining.rst

 pattern.
 In other words, if a pattern appears in 12/14 graphs, one would say it supports 12 graphs, or equivalently, has a support of 12 (regardless of whether it appears multiple times within a given graph).

-In PyeMap, we use a `Python implementation`_ of the gSpan_ algorithm, one of the most efficient and popular approaches for graph mining.
+In PyeMap, we use a `Python implementation`_ of the gSpan_ algorithm [Han2002]_, one of the most efficient and popular approaches for graph mining.
 The technical details are beyond the scope of this documentation (and can be found in the gSpan_ paper), but here we emphasize a few of its key features.

 * gSpan is a recursive algorithm which relies on the use of minimum depth first search (DFS) codes